lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     region extends outside simulation box*
     which seems to occur with the 2Aug2023 LAMMPS version.

-..  container:: justify

 The *tfac_insert* option ensures that the correct estimate is made for the temperature of the inserted water molecules by taking into account the internal degrees of freedom.
 Running this simulation, you should see the number of molecules increasing progressively.
 When using the pressure argument, LAMMPS ignores the value of the chemical potential [here :math:`\mu = -0.5\,\text{eV}`, which corresponds roughly to ambient conditions (i.e. :math:`\text{RH} \approx 50\,\%`) :cite:`gravelle2020multi`.]
 The large pressure value of 10000 bars was chosen to ensure that some successful insertions of molecules would occur during the extremely short duration of this simulation.

-..  container:: justify

 When you run the simulation, make sure that some water molecules remain in the system after the *delete_atoms* command.
 You can control that either using the log file or using the *numbermolecule.dat* data file.

-..  container:: justify

 You can see, by looking at the log file, that 280 molecules were added by the *create_atoms* command (the exact number you get may differ):

 ..  code-block:: bw

     Created 840 atoms

-..  container:: justify

 You can also see that 258 molecules were immediately deleted, leaving 24 water molecules (the exact number you get may differ):

 ..  code-block:: bw